 The following 10 projects could help your home make a good first impression and possibly raise its value.

 According to the Remodeling Cost vs. Value Report, siding replacement may provide great value at resale.
 New siding can range in cost, but homeowners may be able to recoup as much as 76 percent of that investment.
 Make sure you look for a siding solution that fits with your city's climate.

 Brown grass or a front lawn that hasn’t been mowed in weeks may not bother you, but it likely bothers those around you.
 Consider using grass seed or a sod tile to fix rough patches in your lawn, and mow at least once a week during the months where your grass is growing quickly.
 The good news: You can keep up with your lawn, save some green, and stay green.
 Battery-powered or push lawnmowers can be found for the same cost (or less!) of a conventional mower.
 Or consider natural landscaping to cut down on maintenance time while maintaining an attractive lawn.

 Maintaining clean windows is a quick and easy project that could go a long way toward transforming the look of your home.
 And as a DIY project, it costs almost nothing.
 Bonus: A clean window allows more natural light to come through, which will improve the look (and feel!) of your home's interior as well!

 This is another project with a potentially big reward.
 Renting a pressure washer is generally a low-cost investment that could significantly improve the look of an older driveway.
 If your driveway is starting to crack or discolor, consider resealing the blacktop, which can be done DIY in a day or two.

 Professional landscape company Bahler Brothers recommends adding low-voltage lighting to your landscaping.
 These lights may provide security and increase the appeal of the property after dark.
-It may also act as a deterrant for someone considering breaking into your home or garage.
+It may also act as a deterrent for someone considering breaking into your home or garage.